robvandenbrink/Critical-Controls-v7/CC09/README.md

-Critical Control 09
-Scripts in support of CIS Critical Control 09
+Scripts in Support of CIS Critical Controls 09